How do I know if I have mitochondrial disease? Take the mitoTEST!

 Mitochondria are responsible for creating more than 90% of the energy needed to sustain life and support organ function.
 They are like tiny factories in each of our cells that turn the food we eat and the oxygen we breathe into our body’s major energy source.

-Because the mitochondria provide our cells with the energy they need to function, when the they fail, we suffer.
+Because the mitochondria provide our cells with the energy they need to function, when they fail, we suffer.
 The problem is that mitochondria are very sensitive to damage that cause mitochondrial disease.
 This is triggered by genetic mutations – specific changes in the genetic material.

 At least 1 in 200 individuals harbor a mitochondrial mutation.
 Every 30 minutes, a child is born with mitochondrial disease.
-In Canada, we estimate that more than 5.5 million adults suffer from diseases which in which mitochondrial dysfunction is involved including diabetes, kidney, liver and heart disease, Alzheimer’s, ALS, Parkinson’s, stroke, autism, cancer, blindness, infertility, deafness, chronic fatigue syndrome and more.
+In Canada, we estimate that more than 5.5 million adults suffer from diseases, in which mitochondrial dysfunction is involved including diabetes, kidney, liver and heart disease, Alzheimer’s, ALS, Parkinson’s, stroke, autism, cancer, blindness, infertility, deafness, chronic fatigue syndrome and more.